8 Severance Agreement Considerations for Employees

 4. Noncompete or nonsolicit -- Have you already signed a noncompetition or nonsolicitation agreement over the course of your employment with this employer?
 What effect will the severance agreement have on the obligations?
 Or, does the separation agreement provide for new noncompete or nonsolicit obligations instead?
 How will these affect your future employment prospects?

 5. Employment references -- Does the agreement specify what happens if and when a prospective employer contacts this employer?
-(It should.)
 Similarly, does the agreement include a nondisparagement clause, where the employer agrees not to disparage the employee?

 6. Confidentiality clause -- Does the agreement include a clause that makes the terms of the agreement and/or all circumstances relating to it confidential?
 Should there be?